Enoch Powell: Academic career

 After graduating from Cambridge, Powell stayed on at Trinity College as a fellow, spending much of his time studying ancient manuscripts in Latin and producing academic works in Greek and Welsh.
 He won the Craven travelling scholarship, which he used to fund travels to Italy, where he researched Greek manuscripts.
 He also learned Italian.
 Powell was still convinced of the inevitability of war with Germany after Adolf Hitler came to power in Germany in 1933: he told his father in 1934, "I want to be in the army from the first day that Britain goes to war".
 He suffered a spiritual crisis when he heard of the Night of the Long Knives in July 1934, which shattered his vision of German culture.

 Powell spent his time at Trinity teaching and supervising undergraduates and worked on a lexicon of Herodotus.
 Since 1932, Powell had been working on the Egyptian manuscripts of J. Rendel Harris and his translation from Greek into English was published in 1937.

 Powell published the collection First Poems in 1937, which was influenced by Housman.
 His second volume of poems, Casting Off, and Other Poems, was printed in 1939.
 A further collection of poems, Dancer's End and The Wedding Gift, were published in 1951.
 A full collection of poems was published in one volume in 1990.

-In 1937 he was appointed Professor of Greek at the University of Sydney, aged 25, (failing in his aim of beating Nietzsche's record of becoming a professor at 24).
+In 1937, he was appointed Professor of Greek at the University of Sydney, aged 25, (failing in his aim of beating Nietzsche's record of becoming a professor at 24).
 He was the youngest professor in the British Empire.
-He revised Henry Stuart Jones's edition of Thucydides' Historiae for the Oxford University Press in 1938.
+He revised Henry Stuart Jones's edition of Thucydides's Historiae for the Oxford University Press in 1938.
 His most lasting contribution to classical scholarship was his Lexicon to Herodotus, published by Cambridge University Press the same year, which was well received by critics.

-Soon after his arrival in Australia, he was appointed Curator of the Nicholson Museum at the University of Sydney.
+Soon after his arrival in Australia, he was appointed curator of the Nicholson Museum at the University of Sydney.
 He informed the vice-chancellor that war would soon begin in Europe and that when it did, he would be heading home to enlist in the army.
 In his inaugural lecture as professor of Greek in May 1938, he condemned Britain's policy of appeasement.
 At the outbreak of war, Powell immediately returned to England.